Northern Rail Trail, NH

 Riding past Gerrish Depot, last used as a 1950s jail.

 The Friends of the Northern Rail Trail have kindly identified three e-bike charging stations on the route, so we've added them to our map.
+They are viewable by expanding the map and activating the 'other resources' section.
 One of these locations is also the Danbury Country Store, situated in the middle of the whole trail and is a great place to order a sandwich or stock up on drinks.

 The former Upper Baltic Mill is still standing in Enfield.